microsoft/code-with-engineering-playbook/observability/pillars/dashboard.md

-# Dashboard and Visualization
+# Dashboard

 ## Overview

-Dashboard provides "at glance" view of Key Performance Index(KPI) in accrodance with goals and objectives of business processes.
-Typically this includes metrices and key data points to monitor the health of a business, department or specific process.
+Dashboards provide "at glance" view of Key Performance Index(KPI) in accordance with goals and objectives of business processes.
+Typically this includes metrics and key data points to monitor the health of a business, department or specific process.
 Dashboard usually connects to one or multiple data sources allowing the creation of visual representation of data.
 This is important in observability as a good dashboard will be able to

 - show trends
 - identify patterns(user, usage, search etc)
 - measure efficiency easily
 - identify data outliers and correlations
 - view health state or performance of the system
-- give an outlook of the KPIs that is important to a business/process
+- give an outlook of the KPI that is important to a business/process

 which otherwise is difficult to understand and consume relating back to business goal or KPI measure.
 Common questions to ask while building dashboard would be:
 - Where did my user spend most of their time at?